dhmit/urop/src/2_git_install_setup.md

 If you receive output that indicates that `git` is not a recognized command, it is most likely because Git is not installed.
 If you are working with the most current version of Git, feel free to move on to the **Create a GitHub Account** section.

-Please follow the relevant sections below for Windows or Mac installation.
-For more context on Git and open source, you can read [How To Contribute to Open Source: Getting Started with Git](https://www.digitalocean.com/community/tutorials/how-to-contribute-to-open-source-getting-started-with-git)

 If you have determined that Git is not installed on your computer, you can download the installer for the current version from [Git's Website](https://git-scm.com).
-Once it has finished downloading the file, launch the installer and accept the license information displayed at its start.

 ![](./images/git/git_site.png)

 ### Windows Users
+Once your computer has finished downloading the file, launch the installer and accept the license information displayed at its start.

 You will now see a screen showing several installation options.
 Make sure that you have all of these boxes checked: